 From a tap bar to a speakeasy (shuttered during Prohibition) to the best pizza in the state.
 Ranked in the top 10 for Michigan's Best Pizza, the Ambassador Restaurant on Shelden Avenue is a must for every resident and tourist.
 The restaurant walls feature murals originally painted for the Bosch Brewery in Germany at the turn of the 20th century.
 Purchased by the Ambassador's owners in the late 1940s or early 50s, the oil-on-canvas murals feature gnomes in various states of celebration.

 The Copper Country Strawberry Festival

 Strawberries have been an important part of the local economy since the 1920s.
 The Copper Country Strawberry Festival began in 1949.
 To this day, locals still enjoy their strawberries.
-The annual event includes arts and crafts in the park, children's games, parades, a queen coronation, live music, a fish boil, berry judging, and an auction.
+The annual event includes arts and crafts in the park, children's games, a parade, a queen coronation, live music, a fish boil, and berry judging.